top of page

 The noun 'hermaphrodite' has its etymological origins in Greek mythology.
 It is derived from 'Hermaphroditus,' the name of a mythological figure who was the child of Hermes, the messenger god, and Aphrodite, the goddess of love.
 According to the myth, Hermaphroditus was fused with a water nymph named Salmacis, resulting in a being possessing both male and female characteristics.
 This mythological origin gave rise to the term 'hermaphrodite' in the 16th century, describing organisms, typically plants or animals, that have both male and female reproductive organs or structures, allowing them to engage in both egg production and sperm production or perform both male and female reproductive functions.
 The etymology of 'hermaphrodite' reflects its connection to the concept of dual sexuality or dual reproductive capability, inspired by the mythical union of Hermes and Aphrodite's child.

-Quiz: Find the meaning of the noun hermaphrodite:
+Find the correct meaning of the noun hermaphrodite:

 Try Again!